DuckyCrayfish/hourglass/README.md

 doubling the configured speed to 2.0 will result in a shortened day lasting only 10 minutes from one morning to the next.

+> _**Note:** Setting daySpeed and nightSpeed to values higher than 3600 may be unsafe for people with photosensitive epilepsy._

 ### Default Server Config

 ```toml